ThinkInvis/RoR2-TILER2/ModMeta/README.md

 - Removed remaining unused BetterUI references.
 - Updated lang version to C#9 and implemented its features for some minor project cleanup.
 - Updated dependencies.

-**7.1.0**

-- Fixed a typo in `MiscUtil.Remap` that caused incorrect behavior (was adding `maxTo` to result as final step, should have been `minTo`).
-- Added method `MiscUtil.ModifyVanillaPrefab(string addressablePath, string newName, bool shouldNetwork, Func&lt;GameObject, GameObject&gt;)` for concise modification of vanilla prefabs using R2API.PrefabAPI.
-- Added new ConCmds to DebugUtil module for rendering items:
-	- `goto_itemrender`: opens the internal item rendering scene.
-Cannot be used while a run is active.
-	- `ir_sim`: with the item rendering scene open, spawns an item's pickup model in the proper place and hides existing models.
-Accepts numeric index or display name (NOT name token).
-	- `ir_sqm`: with the item rendering scene open, spawns an equipment's pickup model in the proper place and hides existing models.
-Accepts numeric index or display name (NOT name token).
-- Updated R2API dependency to 4.3.21.